Frank Pakenham, 7th Earl of Longford: Decriminalisation of homosexuality

 He was ultimately unsuccessful on those counts, as the age of consent for gay men was lowered to 18 in 1994 and to 16 in 2001.

 House of Lords reforms (1999)

 Under the House of Lords Act 1999, the majority of hereditary peers lost the privilege of a seat and right to vote in the House of Lords.
-However, Longford was one of four individuals who were hereditary peers of the first creation (in his case 1st Baron Pakenham).
+However, Longford was one of four living individuals who were hereditary peers of the first creation (in his case 1st Baron Pakenham).
 As such, he was created a life peer, and remained in the Lords as Baron Pakenham of Cowley, of Cowley in the County of Oxfordshire.
 At the age of 93, he became the second-oldest person to be granted a peerage (after Lord Maenan).

 Writings

 Known for his interest in Irish history, he wrote a number of books on the topic.
 Peace By Ordeal: An Account from First-Hand Sources of the Negotiation and Signature of the Anglo-Irish Treaty of 1921, published in 1935, is arguably his best-known work.
 It documents the negotiations of the Anglo-Irish Treaty of 1921 between Irish and British representatives.
 His account uses primary sources from the time, many however anonymous.
 Commentators differ widely on its merits and reliability.

 Longford came greatly to admire Éamon de Valera and was chosen as the co-author of his official biography Éamon de Valera, which was published in 1970, co-written with Thomas P. O'Neill.
 He campaigned for decades to have the Hugh Lane bequest pictures restored to Dublin, and with Lord Moyne and Sir Denis Mahon, brokered a compromise-sharing agreement in 1959.